-Specialists therapists provide guidance, advice and equipment for a child with particular access or support needs.
+Specialist therapists provide guidance, advice and equipment for children with particular access or support needs.
 We have a range of equipment designed to support the development of children’s coordination and motor skills.
 For some children we provide specialist equipment including remote viewers, alternative recording devices and laptop computers.

 We have an in-house team that ensure the building is kept in good order to make it a safe and pleasant environment.

 All staff are trained in de-escalation and physical intervention skills using the ‘Team Teach’ system in order to avoid and deal with highly emotional situations and keep everybody safe.